 The Fine Print

 The actual wording of frequent flyer policies regarding the death of a member varies by airline but most have similarly worded policies.

-- American Airlines: While the Fort Worth, Texas-based carrier says that AAdvantage mileage credit is not transferable and may not be combined among AAdvantage members, their estates, successors or assigns.
-Neither accrued mileage, nor award tickets, nor status, nor upgrades are transferable by the member (i) upon death, (ii) as part of a domestic relations matter, or (iii) otherwise by operation of law.
-But the airline says it has the discretion to offer mileage credit to those persons identified in court-approved divorce decrees and wills after receiving the proper documentation and after paying applicable fees.
+Mileage credit is not transferable and may not be combined among AAdvantage members, their estates, successors, or assigns.
+Accrued mileage credit and award tickets do not constitute property of the member.
+Neither accrued mileage, nor award tickets, nor status, nor upgrades are transferable by the member upon death, as part of a domestic relations matter, or otherwise by operation of law.
+However, American Airlines, in its sole discretion, may credit accrued mileage to persons specifically identified in court approved divorce decrees and wills upon receipt of documentation satisfactory to American Airlines and upon payment of any applicable fees.

-- Southwest Airlines: The Dallas-based carrier's policy on its Rapid Rewards program is pretty blunt -- points may not be transferred to a member's estate or as part of a settlement, inheritance, or will.
-In the event of a member’s death, his/her account will become inactive after 24 months from the last earning date and points will be unavailable for use.
-According to Airfarewatchdog, but it admits there is nothing stopping a relative from using a deceased family member's awards up until they expire after 24 months.
+Points may not be transferred to a member's estate or as part of a settlement, inheritance, or will on Southwest Airlines.
+In the event of a member’s death, his/her account will become inactive after 24 months from the last earning date (unless the account is requested to be closed) and points will be unavailable for use.

 Points are non-transferable and may not be combined among TrueBlue Members, their estates, successors and assigns except as follows: Points may be pooled using Family Pooling, points may be purchased and gifted at a cost and also can be transferred between TrueBlue members in specified quantities JetBlue's business partner points.com (Buy, Gift or Transfer Points.)
 Accrued points and award travel do not constitute property of the member and are non-transferable upon death, as part of a domestic relations matter, or otherwise.